Bordered Floer Homology of (2,2n)-Torus Link Complement: Computation of the bordered Floer bimodule of the (2,2n)-torus link

 \textbf{Generators} According to the labeling given in the diagram, there are $2n^2+2n$ generators which are classified into 4 groups.

-From now on, we will disregard generators of the group because of the following reason.
-The main purpose of the bordered Floer homology is to compute Heegaard Floer homology of three manifold obtained by taking boundary sum.
-In link complement case, we take boundary sum with solid tori.
-Typically bordered Heegaard diagram of solid tori is a genus one surface with a puncture, equipped with $\boldsymbol{\beta} = \{ \beta_1 \}$ and $\overline{ \boldsymbol {\alpha} } = \{ \alpha_1^a , \alpha_2^a \}$.
-In particular, these $\alpha_i^a$ arcs are glued to $\alpha_j^{a,L}$ or $\alpha_i^{a,R}$ of doubly bordered diagram.
-Every generator of the diagram of solid tori is occupying exactly one $\alpha$ arc, therefore after pairing two diagrams the generators of the last kind cannot appear in the generators of the resulting diagram. \\
+From now on, we will disregard generators of the last group because of the following reason.
+The main purpose of the bordered Floer homology is to compute the Heegaard Floer homology of a three-manifold obtained by gluing along the boundaries of two three-manifolds with homeomorphic boundaries.
+In the link complement case, we glue the link complement and solid tori.
+Typically, a bordered Heegaard diagram of a solid torus is a genus one surface with a puncture, equipped with $\boldsymbol{\beta} = \{ \beta_1 \}$ and $\overline{ \boldsymbol {\alpha} } = \{ \alpha_1^a , \alpha_2^a \}$.
+In particular, these $\alpha_i^a$ arcs are glued to $\alpha_j^{a,L}$ or $\alpha_i^{a,R}$ of the doubly bordered diagram of the link complement, and every generator of the diagram of the solid torus is occupying exactly one $\alpha$ arc.
+Therefore, after pairing two diagrams of the solid tori to both sides of the diagram of the link complement, the generators of the last kind cannot appear in the generator set of the resulting diagram.\\